cheungglenda/MDIA2109-Design-Project/README.md

 # Group Members Names

-Patricia
+- Patricia
-Glenda
+- Glenda
-Anika
+- Anika

 # Description

-Traffic Crisis App.
-An interactive mobile app that connects users who can provide ncessities with users who are stuck in traffic crisis (ex. being stuck on a highway during a snowstorm) and are in need of necessities: like food, water, insulin, etc.
+An interactive mobile app that connects users during a traffic crisis who can provide necessities with users who are stuck in traffic crisis (ex. being stuck on a highway during a snowstorm) and are in need of items like food, water, insulin, etc.

 # Key Features